PoisonAlien/basegraphics/README.md

 Do you like Data Visualization and `#Rstats`?

-Base graphics in R is extremely powerful, blazing fast, and offers extremely customization data visualization solutions.
-Unfortunately, in the world of ggplot2, base graphics is largely ignored due to lack proper documentations and howtos.
+Base graphics in R is a powerful, blazing fast, and offers extremely customization data visualization solutions.
+Unfortunately, in the world of `ggplot2`, base graphics is largely ignored due to lack proper documentations and howtos.

 This repository demonstrates the usage of base R graphics (along with code and datasets) to generate visually appealing plots, without any dependencies what so ever.